The Complete Guide to Lakshadweep: India's Last Untouched Paradise

 Bangaram Island

 The crown jewel.
 An uninhabited teardrop of white sand where water visibility hits 20-30 meters.
 No phones, no WiFi.
-You snorkel off the beach and see reef sharks, rays, and sea turtles just hanging out like they own the place.
-Which, I suppose, they do.
+Snorkel straight off the beach and reef sharks, rays, and sea turtles drift past like they own the place — which, of course, they do.

 The sandbar at the western end shifts with the seasons.
-At sunset, with a drink in hand (remember — only place with booze), watching the sky turn molten orange over the Arabian Sea with zero light pollution...
-I've traveled to 40+ countries and this ranks in my top three sunset experiences.
+At sunset, drink in hand (remember — the only place with booze), watch the sky turn molten orange over the Arabian Sea with zero light pollution.
+It ranks among the finest sunset experiences anywhere on earth.

 Agatti Island

-Most trips start here (airport).
-The 6km lagoon along the western shore is shallow, warm, and absurdly turquoise.
-Kayaking across it (500-1,000 INR/hour from the SPORTS water sports center) is surreal — the water is so clear you watch fish scatter beneath you.
+Most trips start here, at the airport.
+The 6km lagoon along the western shore runs shallow, warm, and absurdly turquoise.
+Kayaking across it (500-1,000 INR/hour from the SPORTS water sports center) borders on surreal — the water so clear you watch fish scatter beneath the hull.

-Snorkeling gear costs 200-400 INR to rent.
-The reef starts 20 meters from shore.
-Over 100 coral species and 600 fish species live here.
+Snorkeling gear rents for 200-400 INR.
+The reef begins 20 meters from shore, home to over 100 coral species and 600 fish species.

 Kavaratti Island

-The administrative capital.
-More developed (relatively speaking).
+The administrative capital, and comparatively more developed.
 The Marine Aquarium (20 INR entry) is small but worth it.
 Glass-bottom boat rides over the reef cost 300-500 INR per person.
-The island has 52 mosques for its tiny population — the Islamic heritage runs deep.
-And head to the jetty in late afternoon for spinner dolphins.
-They leap and spin close to shore.
+The island holds 52 mosques for its tiny population — the Islamic heritage runs deep here.
+Head to the jetty in late afternoon for spinner dolphins, leaping and spinning close to shore.
 Free.
 Magical.

 Kadmat Island